frankmorgner/foe-battle-simulator/README.md

 attack and defense boost have a similar impact (the basic attack/defense Nail Storms is identical).
 But, even for a very high attack/defense boost, there's still some chance of loosing the fight.
 This is due to the skill keen eye, which may favor the presumably weaker opponent in some battles.
+On the other hand, if the player's boosts are lower, then there is still a small chance of winning the fight.